 - Additional Scholarship Information

 - Department of Diagnostic Medical Sonography

 - Department of Radiologic Sciences

 - Course Descriptions

-To apply for financial aid, students must be accepted to the College, complete the Free Application for Federal Student Aid (FAFSA), and the FHCHS Financial Aid Application.
-These forms are available at www.FHCHS.edu.
-Those unable to apply for financial aid online may obtain this information in person at the Financial Services Department.
+To apply for financial aid, students need to complete the Free Application for Federal Student Aid (FAFSA), and the online ADU Financial Aid Application.
+Students will also need to be accepted to the University for us to award financial aid.
+The forms are available at www.adu.edu.

 In order to be eligible for any financial aid, the student must:

 - Be accepted on Regular, Provisional, or Probationary status.